-- 2.1 This policy is a mandatory requirement that must be in place before participating in any subcontracting activity.
+This policy is a mandatory requirement that must be in place before participating in any subcontracting activity.
 The policy has been written per the Education Skills Funding Agency's (DFE) requirements set out in the current Funding Rules.
 The policy is written from the most recent DFE government and Ofsted Guidance documentation available; there needs to be an awareness that the government guidelines and standards could change in the year.
-The College will need to adapt to these changes yet they may not be included in this current policy. - 2.2 The policy should be read with the Supply Chain, Fees and Charges Policy, which sets out the current subcontracting arrangements which will underpin the budget and financial plan for the College.
-Any variations to these current arrangements will be pre-approved by ELT and the Corporation and reflected in the policy. - 2.3 Each year this policy will be reviewed and renewed, including the rationale, and validated signed off by those charged with overall responsibility.
-Once reviewed, the updated policy must be published on the College website by 31 October each year. - 2.4 The DFE is looking to focus on overseeing the national approach to subcontracting across the sector.
-They aim to: strengthen the monitoring and improve the assessment of risk to identify problems earlier and intervene more quickly and decisively; harmonise and clarify the rules and requirements across post-16 funding streams; reduce the overall volume of subcontracted activity in the sector; eliminate subcontracting that is undertaken for purely financial reasons whilst retaining subcontracting that meets niche or specialised needs, improves access and provides opportunities for disadvantaged learners. - 2.5 These aims will assist in mitigating the risk of: - inadequate (contract) management of subcontractors - non-compliance with DFE funding rules by subcontractors - fraudulent and incorrect funding claims - 2.6 From the 2022 to 2023 funding year onwards, subcontracting in any given funding stream may only be up to 25% of that funding stream unless the express permission of DFE has been sought and granted via an exemption case.
+The College will need to adapt to these changes yet they may not be included in this current policy.

+The policy should be read with the Supply Chain, Fees and Charges Policy, which sets out the current subcontracting arrangements which will underpin the budget and financial plan for the College.
+Any variations to these current arrangements will be pre-approved by ELT and the Corporation and reflected in the policy.

+Each year this policy will be reviewed and renewed, including the rationale, and validated signed off by those charged with overall responsibility.
+Once reviewed, the updated policy must be published on the College website by 31 October each year.

+The DFE is looking to focus on overseeing the national approach to subcontracting across the sector.
+They aim to: strengthen the monitoring and improve the assessment of risk to identify problems earlier and intervene more quickly and decisively; harmonise and clarify the rules and requirements across post-16 funding streams; reduce the overall volume of subcontracted activity in the sector; eliminate subcontracting that is undertaken for purely financial reasons whilst retaining subcontracting that meets niche or specialised needs, improves access and provides opportunities for disadvantaged learners.

+These aims will assist in mitigating the risk of:

+- inadequate (contract) management of subcontractors - non-compliance with DFE funding rules by subcontractors - fraudulent and incorrect funding claims

+From the 2022 to 2023 funding year onwards, subcontracting in any given funding stream may only be up to 25% of that funding stream unless the express permission of DFE has been sought and granted via an exemption case.
 It is clear from the outset that the DFE wishes to see a significant reduction in the overall volume of subcontracted delivery.

+Though the European Social Fund (ESF) has now ended, for any subcontracting of the ESF in previous funding years, maintain the evidence and audit trail as required by the ESF funding rules and provide access to it until at least 31 December 2034.